 7. Cleaning & Maintenance

 Finally, the espresso maker should be easy on cleaning and maintenance.
-Almost all the types of commercial espresso machines come with guided tips on cleaning.
+Almost all types of commercial espresso machines come with guided tips on cleaning.
 This is because a clean and well-maintained machine improves the performance and also extends the life span.

 Just a 5 min cleaning of the bean to cup coffee machines can help with retaining the quality and consistency of the espresso shots.